Swedish Handball Cup

 The Swedish Handball Cup (Svenska cupen i handboll) is the nationwide cup tournament for handball teams in Sweden.
 It's also known as ATG Svenska cupen for sponsorship reasons.
-The competition was at first held between 1968 and 1991, and then brought back in 2021.
+The competition was at first held 1967 to1971, 1979–1990 and then brought back in 2021.

-The cup starts with a group phase, followed by a knockout stage where the teams face each other home and away.
-From the 2023/24 season there will instead be held a Final four event.
+The modern version of the cup starts pre qualification leading to a group phase, followed by a knockout stage where the teams face each other home and away in the last 16 and quarterfinals.
+From the 2023/24 season the semifinals, bronzematch and final is played as a Final four event.